isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-retropie/index.md

 I conducted an analysis for Best Controller for Retropie using 2D games such as Darkstalkers, Samurai Shodown II, and The Last Blade.
 You can use the Retropie [controllers](https://pestpolicy.com/best-controller-for-rocket-league/)for your Retro-gaming Emulation build.
 For the 3D games, I used Splatoon 2 for your Nintendo 64; if you use your Raspberry Pi like a console emulator, download and run [Retropie](https://retropie.org.uk/).

-##  Reviews: 7 Best [Controller](https://pestpolicy.com/best-controller-for-steam-link/)for Retropie 2025
+##  Reviews: 7 Best [Controller](https://pestpolicy.com/best-controller-for-steam-link/)for Retropie in 2026

 ###  [1.
 PS4 DualShock 4 Controller - - For 2D & 3D Games - #1 Pick](https://www.amazon.com/dp/B01LWVX2RG/?tag=p-policy-20)